-How to Teach Kids the Difference Between Question and Statement
+How to Teach Kids the Difference Between Questions and Statements

 Do you snicker and giggle and roll your eyes and say “oh no” in your head when someone visits your classroom near the beginning of the year and asks “Any questions?”
-Read on to find out how I teach my kiddos the difference between question and statement.
+Read on to find out how I teach my kiddos the difference between questions and statements.

 Those visitors don’t know the focus of 5-6 year old minds.

 The kiddos struggle with the difference between questions and statements.
 All they hear when they’re asked “Any questions?” is “What do you want to say?”.

 Generally, they want to say a lot – and so rarely is it in question form.

 We have behavior assemblies within the first couple weeks of school wherein the principal meets with each grade level and discusses expectations and rules for the playground/campus and gives an all over reminder of what it means to be a student at our school.
 It’s all great.
 Except for at the end when he says “Any questions?” – I always cringe as he is hit with a barrage of statements, reiterations of what he JUST said, and stories.